Pain & Injury Clinic, Spalding

 HELP FOR LEG LENGTH DISCREPANCY IN LINCOLNSHIRE

 Leg length discrepancy - where one leg is longer than the other - is extremely common.
-Many people get told that they have a leg length discrepancy, and that this is the cause of their back, hip or leg pain.
+Many people get told (especially by massage therapists, osteopaths and chiropractors) that they have a leg length discrepancy, and that this is the case of their back, hip or leg pain.

 DO YOU HAVE ONE LEG LONGER THAN THE OTHER?
 IS LEG LENGTH DISCREPANCY THE CAUSE OF YOUR BACK, HIP OR LEG PAIN?